dotnet/training-tutorials/content/efcore/getting-started/manipulating-entities.md

 # Manipulating Entities

 Four operations that we often perform on a record in a database are create, read, update, and delete (commonly referred to as "CRUD" operations).
-We walked through how to read records from a database in the [Querying Data](querying.md) tutorial.
-Now let's learn how to perform the other CRUD operations which allow us to manipulate records in the database.
+We walked through how to read records from a database in the [Querying Data](querying.md) lesson.
+In this lesson, we'll learn how to perform the other CRUD operations which allow us to manipulate records in the database.

 > **Note** {.note}
 > If you want to see the contents of the database or how our entities relate to each other, please refer to the [Database Reference](tutorial-database-reference.md) and [Model Reference](tutorial-model-reference.md) pages.